ashleychontos/pySYD/docs/quickstart.rst

     -----------------------------------------------------------

-The example is for a single star but for posterity, the ``pysyd.pipeline.run`` processes stars consecutively in order.
+The example is for a single star but for posterity, the :mod:`pysyd.pipeline` processes stars consecutively in order.
 It took the star name, along with the command-line arguments and created an instance of the ``pysyd.target.Target`` class.
 Initialization of this object will automatically search for and load in data for a star, as shown by the output above.